 Dr. Wolfer is an AT&T/SBC Fellow, awarded for integrating robotics into the computer science curriculum.
-He currently serves on several international program committees such as IEEE EDUCON and the Eurographics Education Committee and holds memberships in the Institute for Electrical and Electronic Engineers, the Association for Computing Machinery, the Society for Information Informatics in Medicine, and the Radiological Society of North America among others.
+He is currently an executive committee/board member of the International Society for Engineering Pedagogy (IGIP).
+He also serves on several international program committees such as IEEE EDUCON and the Eurographics Education Committee and holds memberships in the Institute for Electrical and Electronic Engineers, the Association for Computing Machinery, the Society for Information Informatics in Medicine, and the Radiological Society of North America among others.

 Patent: Structured Speech Recognition, U.S. Patent Number: 7,155,447 while working with Ascend Health Information Technology., a superb group of professionals embedding clinical domain knowledge into software for the medical industry.

 My research interests are bifurcated, but not mutually exclusive:

 - Exploring naturally inspired algorithms such as Genetic Programming, Deep Learning, and Pulse-Coupled Neural Networks for “real world” applications, most recently medical imaging, remote sensing, and art.

 - Computer Science pedagogy.